VentureCat Official Rules & Guidelines

 Business Products and Services (B to B)

 Participation in Pitch Prep Program

-Teams will be required to complete a brief application, submit a 1-2 page executive summary, a 60-second video pitch, and a 10-slide pitch deck.
+Teams will be required to complete a brief application, a 60-second video pitch, and a 10-slide pitch deck.
 Each team’s venture should be the original idea of the team.
 The venture should have potential for viability as Feasibility is a factor considered by judges.